check-spelling-sandbox/backbeat/docs/run-transition-locally.md

 TODO: When we support `"type": "assumeRole",` for replication, this step will not be needed.

-Note: To retreive account1 information, use vaulclient:
+Note: To retrieve account1 information, use vaulclient:
 `bin/vaultclient get-account --account-name account1 --port 8600`

 ```json